dfully0814/Obsidian-Notion-Migration/Aerilon_Vault/DM/Edmur Cassalanter (S).md

 He was honest to a fault
 He greatly valued life.
 Why?
 Miracle happened at birth?
 Survived a tragic event that changed his outlook?
 Lost a loved one?
 Third party influenced him?
 Valued honor and independence
-Patriotic and nationalistic to the empire of @[Netheril](organization:3b303356-7a17-4ab3-b8ca-e9157f0ec3d0)‌ He was very protective of a valuable possession.
+Patriotic and nationalistic to the empire of [[Netheril]] He was very protective of a valuable possession.
 What was it?
 Artifact keeping him alive?
 Keeping a loved one alive?
-Artifact given to him by a @[Netherese](organization:3b303356-7a17-4ab3-b8ca-e9157f0ec3d0)‌ Archmage of a notable enclave?
-Not @[Telamont Tanthul](person:be982177-c67d-41e6-9ab5-12c48f735cbe)‌ his half-brother.
+Artifact given to him by a [[Netherese]] Archmage of a notable enclave?
+Not [[Telamont Tanthul]] his half-brother.
 Maybe a rival to Tanthul?
 Someone he loved who was an enemy of Tanthul?
 (flaw) he was foolhardily brave, often blinded by the need to be brave as an end unto itself (flaw) he was hot-tempered / easily angered or impassioned, especially regarding loyalty and honor occupation - locksmith